Setting up a Kubernetes Cluster the Hard Way with kubeadm (GitOps Series, Part 2)

 In the previous post of this series, we set up a Kubernetes cluster from scratch using kubeadm.
 Now that we have a functional cluster, it’s time to deploy some essential infrastructure applications and tools to manage our cluster effectively.

-Hence this post will now desribe how to:
+Hence this post will now describe how to:

 - Setting up core infrastructure components and tools